railwayapp/docs/src/pages/reference/compare-to-heroku.md

 All you need to do is connect your GitHub account, create a new project, and then deploy your repo.
 We even support Procfiles out of the box.
 (Caveat: only a single process is supported for now)

-If you wanna learn in-depth about our product and the feature discussed here, we have a Getting Started guide.
+If you want to learn in-depth about our product and the feature discussed here, we have a Getting Started guide.

 If you run into any issues, we would be more than happy to answer your questions on our [Discord](https://discord.gg/railway) or over email at contact (at) railway (dot) app